microsoft/testfx/samples/runner_vs_vstest/README.md

 Each project is first built using `dotnet build`, and then the test execution is run 3 times to allow some warm-up of the execution.

-We are measuring the process execution time using the Powershell `Measure-Command { ... }`.
+We are measuring the process execution time using the PowerShell `Measure-Command { ... }`.

 Running tests: